bonny/WordPress-Simple-History/readme.txt

 = 2.23.n (June 2018) =

+- Added user login and user email to CSV export file.
 - Fix notice in postlogger when a post was deleted from the trash.
 - Clear database in smaller steps.
 Fixes https://github.com/bonny/WordPress-Simple-History/issues/143.